 Do not lift heavy objects or jump or run.

 Do not ride a bike because your balance will be off.

 Avoid crowds of people where you might get shoved.

 If your neck hurts after any activity, stop and rest.

 Ask your doctor about sexual activity.

-You will need someone to drive you home from the hospital because the halo will restrict your movement and vision.
+You will need someone to drive you home from the hospital.
 You cannot drive while your halo is in place.
 Always wear your seat belt.

 Sleep in any position that is comfortable.
 You may use a pillow or rolled towel under your neck for comfort.

 You may feel more tired during the day, so short naps may help.